mdnazmulislam0087/mdnazmulislam0087/README.md

 ### Hi there Nice to meet you.👋

 <h1 align="center">I am Nazmul</h1>
+Hy There, I am currently studying Phd in Kent State University.

-I have significant expertise as a Customer Service Engineer (CSE) ( technically-oriented service ).
+I had significant expertise as a Customer Service Engineer (CSE) ( technically-oriented service ).
 I am experienced with installation, preventive maintenance, diagnosis, and repair of Philips CT Scan and PET CT Scan machines.
 I am a certified Hugo robotic engineer and am currently working with Medtronic and am responsible for installation, preventive maintenance, diagnosis, repair, and update of the Hugo surgical robotic machine.

 Besides, I am an artificial intelligence enthusiast.
 I have skills in Python, NumPy, Pandas, Scikit-learn, TensorFlow, and Keras.
 I am passionate about statistical analysis, deep learning, and its implementation in the medical field.
 I love to explore deep learning in computer vision and sequence learning.